bgrusnak/stravidom-boilerplate/README.md

 - For testing API endpoint you need to give public access to the `Article` so
 	- Go to `Settings`>`User & Permissions Plugin`>`Roles`>`Public`>`Article`and select `find` `findOne`, If you need more, select what you want and save!
 	- Go to the `http://127.0.0.1/strapi/api/articles`
+- If you have the problem with "tgauth//agree" route, regenerate the router permissions.
+### Telegram user ID
+- Open your bot and run the application
+- Application will register the new record in the collection Telegram user.
+- Open your record, there you will see your telegram_id
+- add it to the .env file as one of the ADMINS

 ## Security for Endpoints
 The Nginx protects all endpoints with SSL certificate, you need to issue the correct certificates and